 Decontamination is the physical process of removing the chemicals, biological agents, or radioactive materials from people, equipment, and eventually the environment.
 Residual hazardous materials covering those exposed directly are themselves a source of ongoing exposure to others.
 These residuals pose a risk of secondary exposure to first responders and healthcare personnel.
 Immediate decontamination is a major treatment priority for those with chemical or radiologic weapon agent exposure.

 Initial decontamination involves removing all contaminated clothes and items from the affected person and then washing the body thoroughly with warm water and soap.
 Be aware that hot water and vigorous scrubbing may worsen the effects by increasing chemical absorption into the skin.

 Vapor exposure alone may not require decontamination.
 If it is not known whether the exposure was to a vapor or an aerosolized liquid, decontamination is recommended.
+Be safe, decontaminate.

 The presence of radiological contamination can be readily confirmed by passing a radiation detector (radiac dosimetry device or Geiger counter) over a person’s body.
 The need for radiological decontamination should not interfere with emergent medical care.
 Unlike chemical weapon agents, the presence of radioactive particles will not cause acute injury to caregivers.
-Decontamination measures that are sufficient to remove chemical agents are more than suffi¬cient to remove superficial radiological contamination.23
+Decontamination measures that are sufficient to remove chemical agents are more than sufficient to remove superficial radiological contamination.

 No patients were supposed to arrive without processing!
 Yet here they are, limping in, holding makeshift dressings to lacerations and injuries, covered with debris from the blast and who knows what weaponized organism.
-Worse yet, all mobile decontamination units have already been rushed to the edge of the hot zone where decontamination and triage were supposed to occur.
+Worse yet, all mobile decontamination units were already rushed to the edge of the hot zone where decontamination and triage were supposed to occur.
 What to do?

 |After Action Notes:|